 - For Counselors

 The students presented their findings at a public presentation on December 6, 2012 at the Maine Lakes Resource Center in Belgrade.
 A copy of the report will be available soon.

 The State of Maine's Environment

-The 2010 report examines five topics of importance to Maine: State Parks, Lakes, Biomass Energy, Renewable Ocean Energy, and Downeast Maine.
-For each issue, we explore the history of the topic, laws and regulations, stakeholders, the current state of the topic, future scenarios, and implications of our findings that we relate to the future state of the topic.
-We conclude each chapter with recommendations based on our analyses.
-To learn more about the authors see short bios on the About Us page.
+The 2012 report examines seven topics of importance to Ethiopia: Philanthropy, Floriculture, Agriculture, Land-Use Management, Small Business Models, Waste Management, and Massive Hydropower.
+For each issue, we explore the history of the topic, laws and institutions, stakeholders, the current state of the topic, and the implications of our findings that we relate to the future state of the topic.
+We conclude each chapter with policy recommendations based on our analyses.
+To learn more about the authors see short biographies on the About Us page.

 ES 212: Atlas of MaineThe Atlas of Maine 2011 was developed by students in ES212: Introduction to GIS and Remote Sensing.
 This course is a comprehensive theoretical and practical introduction to the fundamental principles of geographic information systems and remote sensing digital image processing taught by Philip Nyhus, Assistant Professor of Environmental Studies at Colby College.
 For acknowledgements click here.